Scangwski/-tennis-atp-data-warehouse/README.md

 * `report/`
   Project report describing the complete design process, from source analysis to the final star schema.

+* `Luca Scanga Projcet.twbx`
+  Tableau packaged workbook containing the dashboards and interactive visualizations developed for the analysis of ATP matches, match outcomes and upset events.

 ## Data Warehouse Model

 The dimensional model is centred on the fact table **FACT_MATCH**.